Sin Censura: A Mural Remembers Los Angeles

 Ver página en español

 Commissioned by the Community Redevelopment Agency (CRA) in 1981 for the city's bicentennial, the mural was never shown.
 Instead, the CRA asked Carrasco to remove 14 scenes it found controversial.
 The artist refused, and after a dispute over who owned the mural, Carrasco won possession and placed the mural in storage.
 Over the last 40 years, the mural's full length (80 feet) has only been shown three times.
-In September 2024, the mural will be on permanent display in the museum's new wing, NHM Commons.
+The mural is now on permanent display in the museum's new wing, NHM Commons.

 L.A.
 History: A Mexican Perspective